WeiTing1991/myDotfiles/readme.md

 ## Neovim

 I start with [kickstart] to configure my personal [Neovim] setting.
-Feel free to use it and let me know if it has any issuse. \ If you would like to use my configure, you can clone it and follow the command below.
+If you would like to use my configuration, you can clone it and follow the command below.
+Feel free to use it and let me know if these is any issue.

 For Mac user
 ```bash